 Blades picks up a green transparent jewel (that really looks like it’s made of glass) that’s about the size and shape of an ostrich egg, and he accidentally drops it.
 Green mist (with some of the cheesiest-looking visual effects you’ll ever see in a movie) comes pouring out and immediately kills Russell and then seeps into the body of Blades.
 The mist bypasses Pavlov, even though he’s seen visibly shaking in a corner.

 Suddenly, Blades’ eyes turn green (more laughably bad visual effects), and his eyes bug out, to make it obvious that the green mist is demonic, and Blades is now possessed.
-For the rest of the movie, Blades essentially goes on a rampage and becomes the chief villain to defeat and destroy.
+For the rest of the movie, Blades essentially goes on a rampage and becomes the chief villain who must be defeated and destroyed.
 The casting of this Blades character is racially problematic because he’s the movie’s only African American character with a significant speaking role, and the movie literally makes him the biggest demon.
 The only other African Americans in the movie are Lewis (who has an angry temper) and a fellow gang member who’s just there for the fight scenes.
 It’s all just lazy and negative stereotyping.

 Somehow, Pavlov makes it back to the gang headquarters (which is at a local bar) with the coins.
 He gives the coins to the gang leader: a brooding Russian named Rilek (played by Peter Patrikios), who doesn’t have long to enjoy this burglary haul when Blades storms into the place and starts attacking his former cronies.
 Rilek finds out that shooting guns at Blades won’t stop Blades, whose voice has changed to a distorted and deep echo from the tacky audio effects used in the movie.